nurfnick/analyze-first-order-systems/README.md

 | Part 4 | Out of Class | Reflection Questions | In Assignment Document |

 ## Course Information
 This course was developed for a mechanical engineering course, <a href="https://catalog.ttu.edu/content.php?filter%5B27%5D=ME&filter%5B29%5D=3333&filter%5Bkeyword%5D=&filter%5B32%5D=1&filter%5Bcpage%5D=1&cur_cat_oid=19&expand=&navoid=1850&search_database=Filter#acalog_template_course_filter">Dynamic Systems and Vibrations</a>, at Texas Tech University which explores the modeling and analysis of dynamic systems, equilibrium, stability and linear systems theory, as well as the introduction to mechanical vibrations.
-Because this is an intermediate engineering course, students completing this module should have experience with system modeling, finding the time constant and motor gain of a system, plus a general understanding of MATLAB.
+Students completing this module will gain experience with system modeling and parameter estimation.
+Students should have a general understanding of MATLAB and first-order system response before completing the module.

 ---